 You can cook common microwave-prepared foods just by choosing a category and quantity.
-EZ-Choice has preset times and cook powers for nine categories.
+EZ-CHOICE feature has preset times and cook powers for nine categories.

-To EZ-Choice cook, follow the steps below:
+To EZ-CHOICE feature cook, follow the steps below:

 1. Touch the pad for the food you want.